yujimizushima/yujimizushima.github.io/_pages/about.md

 Welcome!

-I am a fourth-year PhD Student in Policy Analysis and Assistant Policy Researcher at RAND.
+I am a fourth-year PhD student in policy analysis and Assistant Policy Researcher at RAND.
 My fields of interest are health, labor, and public economics.